 There are many people who have used these HIPAA Risk Analysis templates in their projects especially IT security consulting firms and HIPAA consultants and have come to realize that they can learn how to remain HIPAA compliant and still save on time since the templates are based on HIPAA regulations.

-Our HIPAA security team will normally issue you with an independent and/or periodic review on your progress to being HIPAA compliant.
-If required, there will be additional technical risk testing, improvement services and remediation efforts where applicable.
+Our HIPAA security team will normally issue you with an independent and/or periodic review of your progress to being HIPAA compliant.
+If required, there will be additional technical risk testing, improvement services, and remediation efforts where applicable.

 Let us help you with your compliance first, step.